Toole Square, Tuesday, March 17, 2015. Credit: Chris Helms

 A total of 560 trees are expected for the area when the project is done.
 Construction is expected to end by Sept.
 30, 2016, but other aspects of the project would continue until February 2017, according to Michael Verseckes of MassDOT.

-Resident Clay Harper, who has studied the project in detail and writes about it on his Arborway Matters blog, urged people dismayed by the tree destruction to keep in mind that the end product will be greener than what we had before.
+Resident Clay Harper, who has studied the project in detail and writes about it on his Crews have wrapped burlap and two-by-fours around trees that will be kept to give them protection during construction.[/caption]

 MassDOT has promised images and graphics to give a better idea of their plans.
 Once we get those, we'll post them.